 In surveys, Americans increasingly defend individuality.
 Millennials are twice as likely as Baby Boomers to agree with statements like “there is no right way to live.”
 They are half as likely to think that it’s important to teach children to obey, instead arguing that the most important thing a child can do is “think for him or herself.”
 Millennials are also more likely than any other living generation to consider themselves political independents and be unaffiliated with an organized religion, even if they believe in God.
 We say we value uniqueness and are critical of those who demand obedience to others’ visions or social norms.

 Paradoxically, it’s now conformist to be an individualist and deviant to be conformist.
 So much so that a subculture emerged to promote blending in.
 “Normcore,” it makes opting into conformity a virtue.
 As one commentator described it, “Normcore finds liberation in being nothing special…”

 Obviously LSD didn’t do this all by itself, but it was certainly in the right place at the right time.
-And as a symbol of the radical transition that began in the 1960s, there’s hardly one better.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+And as a symbol of the radical transition that began in the 1960s, there’s hardly one better.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.